MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/New-SPMetadataServiceApplication.md

 ```

 ### -RestrictedAccount
-Specifies a comma-separated set of application pool accounts in the format \<domain\>\\\<account\> that will be given permission to read the managed metadata service's term store and content type gallery, and permission to write to open term sets and local term sets and to create new enterprise keywords.
+Specifies a comma-separated set of application pool accounts in the format \<domain\>\\\<account\> that will be given permission to read the managed metadata service's term store and content type gallery; and permission to write to open term sets and local term sets and to create new enterprise keywords.
 The accounts must already exist.

 ```yaml